-PAA owns and operates midstream energy infrastructure and provides logistics services primarily for crude oil, NGL and natural gas.
-PAA owns an extensive network of pipeline transportation, terminalling, storage and gathering assets in key crude oil and NGL producing basins and transportation corridors and at major market hubs in the United States and Canada.
-PAA's operations are conducted directly and indirectly through its operating subsidiaries and are managed through three operating segments: Transportation, Facilities and Supply and Logistics.
+We own and operate midstream energy infrastructure and provide logistics services primarily for crude oil, NGL and natural gas.
+We own an extensive network of pipeline transportation, terminalling, storage and gathering assets in key crude oil and NGL producing basins and transportation corridors and at major market hubs in the United States and Canada.
+We were formed in 1998, and our operations are conducted directly and indirectly through our operating subsidiaries and are managed through three operating segments: Transportation, Facilities and Supply and Logistics.
 See "-Results of Operations-Analysis of Operating Segments" for further discussion.